electricjesus/isomorphic-material-relay-starter-kit/README.md

 Apache Cassandra is not part of this project yet.
 We are hoping to be able to bring it in soon.

-# WARNING: Since version 0.6.4 we changed the user_id s so the auth_token cookies are invalid and will crash the server.
-Please delete them first.
+# WARNING: Since version 0.6.4 we changed the user_id s so the auth_token cookies are invalid and will crash the client.
+Please delete the cookies first.

 Naturally the server should be able to figure it out.
 Coming soon to a repository near you.